fusioncharts/dev_centre_docs/fusiongrid/installation/getting-started-angular.md

 # Create a Grid in Angular

 We have built a lightweight and straightforward Angular component for the FusionGrid JavaScript grid Library.
-The 'angular-fusiongrid' component allows you to easily include FusionGrid in your VueJS projects.
+The 'angular-fusiongrid' component allows you to easily include FusionGrid in your Angular projects.

 This page shows you how to install and render a grid using the 'angular-fusiongrid' component.